apovall/pomogarden/readme.md

 ## System Overview
  - Express.js backend, providing map generation services
  - React for UI components, encompassing,
- - PIXI.js + Traviso (isometric PIXI tilemap implementation)
+ - Phaser for game aspect
  - All to be hosted on AWS
     - DynamoDB for storing map and game states for users
     - Cognito or JWT for user management